badasswp/search-and-replace/readme.txt

 == Description ==

-This plugin brings the familiar Search and Replace functionality that PC users have grown accustomed to in Microsoft Word and Google Docs to the block editor.
-It enhances user efficiency by allowing quick text searches and bulk changes throughout content, saving time and ensuring consistency.
-It also reduces the risk of manual errors, streamlining workflows for content creators and site administrators, ultimately improving the overall management of WordPress sites.
+This plugin brings the familiar Search and Replace functionality that PC users have grown accustomed to in Microsoft Word and Google Docs to the Block Editor.

+Now you can easily search and replace text right in the Block Editor.
+Its easy and does exactly what it says.
+You can also match the text case using the 'Match Case | Expression' toggle.

 == Screenshots ==

 1. Search & Replace for Block Editor icon - Locate the top left of the Block Editor.
 2. Search & Replace for Block Editor modal - Search and Replace text in the Block Editor.
+3. Match Case in Search & Replace - Now you can match case of the text and Search and Replace.

 == Changelog ==